Cart 0

 IDHA is pleased to offer the Mad Studies Symposium for Continuing Education (CE) credits!

 5 CE credits for Psychologists, Social Workers, Counselors, and Therapists are available at the General or Supporter rate.
-License eligibility for this activity is more limited than usual for IDHA, so please be sure to view the CE details prior to registering.
+Please note that you must attend the symposium live in order to access CE credits.
+License eligibility for this activity is also more limited than usual for IDHA, so please be sure to view the CE details prior to registering.

 In support of improving patient care, this activity has been planned and implemented by Amedco LLC and Institute for the Development of Human Arts (IDHA).
 Amedco LLC is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
 Amedco Joint Accreditation #4008163.